raspberrypi/documentation/configuration/config-txt.md

 ### disable_camera_led

-Setting this to `1` prevents the red camera LED from turning on when recording video or taking a still picture.
+Setting `disable_camera_led` to `1` prevents the red camera LED from turning on when recording video or taking a still picture.
 This is useful for preventing reflections when the camera is facing a window, for example.

 ## Onboard analogue audio (3.5mm jack)